 17. Hawking Hills State Park, Logan, Ohio

-Hogan Hills State Park, located in southeast Ohio near the town of Logan, hiking and their dogs hiking 26 miles through stunning wooded areas and vista.
+Hogan Hills State Park, located in southeast Ohio near the town of Logan, hiking and their dogs hike 26 miles through stunning wooded areas and vistas.

 - Hummingbirds